astamuse/asta4d/README.md

 Thus, we created Asta4D.
 Currently, Asta4D is driving our service site:[astamuse.com](http://astamuse.com)

+## What does "Asta4D" mean

+The name of Asta4D is from our company's name: astamuse.
+We explain the "4D" as following ways:

+1. For designers

+    Asta4D consider the design friendliness as the most important factor of itself.
+We hope web designers can fulfil their maximum potential of creativity without squandering their time on the back-end technologies which they could never be adept at.

+1. For developers

+    We hope Asta4D can help developers to achieve their work more easily.
+Developers would never be afflicted with complex rendering logic because they can use powerful Java language to do whatever they want since the rendering has been split from template files.
+View first also releases developers from the cumbersome MVC architecture, now they have more time to have a cup of coffee.

+1. 4 dimension

+    We believe that Asta4D can act as a wormhole that connects the front-end and the back-end.
+We can move quicker by Asta4D just like we are going through the 4 dimensional space.

 ## How Asta4D helps us

 Asta4D is our solution to combat those issues.
 Thanks to lift, from where we learn a lot.
 We designed Asta4D complying with the following points: